janivanecky/Evolve/README.md

 * Each generation contains 50 different "organisms" (cannons with different directions)
 * Next generation is selected from 10 fittest organisms from previous generation with random mutation applied to them
 * Best current solution is being tracked and if it doesn't change for 20 generations, mutation rate is increased.
-* Each generation is run for 30 seconds.
+* Each generation is ran for 30 seconds.

 ##Controls